How much does it cost to travel to Agadir?

 Is Agadir expensive to visit?

 Agadir is a reasonably affordable place to visit.
 Located in Morocco, which is a reasonably affordable country, visitors will appreciate the relatively low cost of this destination.
-It falls in the average range in the country for its prices.
+It is in the top 25% of cities in the country for its overall travel expenses.
 If you're traveling on a budget, then this is a good destination with affordable accommodation, food, and transportation.

 Within Africa, Agadir is a moderately priced destination compared to other places.
-The overall cost of travel here is fair for the region and comparable to Chefchaouen or Soweto.
+The overall cost of travel here is fair for the region and comparable to Chefchaouen or Hibiscus Coast.

 For more details, and to find out if it's within your travel budget, see Is Agadir Expensive?